azvenigo/ZZipUpdate/README.md

   The utility can diff files in a local subtree and zip file and report what's different.
 Which files/folders exist only on the disk vs which ones are only in the ZIP archive and which are different.
   The reports can be output in tab, commas or HTML for easy reading or use by other applications.

+# Examine
+  The utility can list the contents of ZIP archives without downloading them.

+# Asset Update
+  You can embed the code in your own application to perform updates of assets at any time, on startup or on demand.

+# Self Update
+  The utility can be used for your application to do a fast self update.
+See "Usage" for details.

 # Work in Progress
  It's a work in progres so there are still features I would love to add or see added.